-Make your own compost
+3. Make your own compost

 Gather the ingredients, mix them, put them in a container and cook until they're warm and blended together.
 A fully laden compost heap cooks itself.
 Try to get a balanced mix of wet ingredients (leaves, clippings and vegetable peelings), and dry elements like wood ash and scrunched newspaper.
 Pile onto a plastic sheet and mix with a garden fork, then pack into a compost bin.
-After 9-12 months youll have rich, crumbly compost to feed your plants and improve the soil.
+After 9-12 months you'll have rich, crumbly compost to feed your plants and improve the soil.

-Organise seed packets
+8. Organise seed packets

 Use an old wooden box – a wine box is good – and divide it into sections.
 Categorise by seed type (salads, annual flowers, perennials, beans and so on) or alphabetically – whichever is most practical.
 File away any unused and half-used packets.